RATHISHMANIVANNAN/Touchless-Doorbell-with-Face-Detection/README.md

 # Arduino-Code-Miniproject
-This miniporject connects an touchless doorbell which is created using an ultrasonic sensor and buzzer with face detection model with an additional gTTs feature.
+This miniproject connects an touchless doorbell which is created using an ultrasonic sensor and buzzer with face detection model with an additional gTTs feature.

 The working is explained below:
 Step 1: The buzzer is activated and the led is turned on when the ultrasonic sensor detects motion